paytonshafer/GD50/README.md

-# GD50
+# GD50 project solutions

-This is where the source code of each project for GD50 will be stored
+GD50: Intoduction to Game Development is a free online course offered by Hardvard University that can be found here[https://www.edx.org/course/cs50s-introduction-to-game-development].